Save $$$ and help your favorite charities even more.

 An appraiser is treated as having met the minimum education and experience requirements if she is licensed or certified for the type of property being appraised in the state in which the property is located.
 In Iowa, for a gift of real estate, this means certification by the Iowa Professional Licensing Bureau, Real Estate Appraisers.

-Further requirements for a qualified appraiser include that they:
+Further requirements for a qualified appraiser include that she:

 Also, a qualified appraiser must be sufficiently independent.
 This means a qualified appraiser cannot be any of the following: